kkato8/sudoku/README.md

 # sudoku
-sudoku.py is a python program, which generates a sudoku problem and its answer.
+sudoku.py is a python program, which generates a sudoku problem and its answer

-This is an example of how to run the code.
-It will automatically generate a sudoku and its answer.
+This is an example of how to run the code

+It will automatically generate a sudoku and its answer
 ```Python
 >>> python sudoku.py